apache/druid/docs/ingestion/index.md

   ~ under the License.
   -->

-## Overview

-All data in Druid is organized into _segments_, which are data files that generally have up to a few million rows each.
+All data in Druid is organized into _segments_, which are data files each of which may have up to a few million rows.
-Loading data in Druid is called _ingestion_ or _indexing_ and consists of reading data from a source system and creating segments based on that data.
+Loading data in Druid is called _ingestion_ or _indexing_, and consists of reading data from a source system and creating segments based on that data.

-In most ingestion methods, the work of loading data is done by Druid [MiddleManager](../design/middlemanager.md) processes (or the [Indexer](../design/indexer.md) processes).
+In most ingestion methods, the Druid [MiddleManager](../design/middlemanager.md) processes (or the [Indexer](../design/indexer.md) processes) load your source data.
 One exception is Hadoop-based ingestion, where this work is instead done using a Hadoop MapReduce job on YARN (although MiddleManager or Indexer processes are still involved in starting and monitoring the Hadoop jobs).

-Once segments have been generated and stored in [deep storage](../dependencies/deep-storage.md), they will be loaded by Historical processes.
-For more details on how this works under the hood, see the [Storage design](../design/architecture.md#storage-design) section of Druid's design documentation.
+Once segments have been generated and stored in [deep storage](../dependencies/deep-storage.md), they are loaded by Historical processes.
+For more details on how this works, see the [Storage design](../design/architecture.md#storage-design) section of Druid's design documentation.

 ## How to use this documentation